CP25 Costa Rica Medical Site

-LIMÓN, Costa Rica (July 25, 2025) Lt.
-Cmdr.
-Leslie McDonough, a general surgeon assigned to the Mercy-class hospital ship USNS Comfort (T-AH 20), conducts medical screening for Costa Rican patients at a medical site in Limón, Costa Rica during Continuing Promise 2025, July 25, 2025.
-Continuing Promise 2025 is the 16th iteration of the U.S. 4th Fleet/U.S. Naval Forces Southern Command-led mission since 2007, which aims to foster goodwill, strengthen existing partnerships with partner nations, and form new partnerships between host nations, non-federal entities, and international organizations.
-(U.S. Army photo by Pfc.
-Jordan Bristol)
+LIMÓN Costa Rica (July 25 2025) Service members assigned to the Mercy-class hospital ship USNS Comfort (T-AH 20) see patients at a medical site in Limón Costa Rica during Continuing Promise 2025 July 25 2025.
+Continuing Promise 2025 is the 16th iteration of the U.S. 4th Fleet/U.S. Naval Forces Southern Command-led mission since 2007 which aims to foster goodwill strengthen existing partnerships with partner nations and form new partnerships between host nations non-federal entities and international organizations.
+(U.S. Army video by Cpl.
+William Hunter)

 |Date Taken: